Shane-Bath/PP4-Django-CRM-App/README.md

 <details>
 <summary>Customer Management</summary>
 Create a new client with details such as name, email, phone number, and address.
-View a list of all client.
-Search for client.
-Edit client details (name, email, phone number, address).
+View a list of all clients.
+Search for a client.
+Edit client details (name, email, phone number, and address).

 Create client: ![create customer](static/images/readme/feature-customers.png)